oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 Once this works, you are ready to deploy your application to Firebase.
 First, set your `.env` entry for `REACT_APP_ENV` back to `production` if you had set it to `development`.
 You may need to run the `npm run build` command once more in case you've made any edits or changes.
 Once complete, run the command `firebase deploy` from your root directory.

-After completing this step, your CLI will provide you with a URL to your application.
+After completing this step, your CLI will provide a URL to your application.
 You should see your application running on Firebase if you click that.
 But, Okta won't work at this point.
-You need to go back to your Okta admin portal, under your application, and add `{yourFirebaseDomain}/login/callback` to your *Sign-in redirect URIs* and `{yourFirebaseDomain}` to your *Sign-out redirect URIs* to the **General Settings** tab of your Okta application, and add {yourFirebaseDomain} as a **Trusted Origin**
+You need to go back to your Okta admin portal, under your application, and add `{yourFirebaseDomain}/login/callback` to your *Sign-in redirect URIs*, `{yourFirebaseDomain}` to your *Sign-out redirect URIs* to the **General Settings** tab of your Okta application, and add {yourFirebaseDomain} as a **Trusted Origin**

 Now return to your application in Firebase and click **Sign In** to ensure Okta is hooked up correctly.
-Once you are signed in, you should be able to select a semester and click **Get Grades** to see your report card get generated.
+Once you are signed in, you should be able to select a semester and click **Get Grades** to see your report card generated.

 ## Review your React app with authenticated Firebase Functions

 In this article, you learned how to create and deploy a web application to Google Firebase.
 You also learned how to build Firebase functions as a backend for your web application.
 Finally, you learned how to secure your SPA using Okta and exchange your Okta access token for a Firebase token that it will know how to use in its pipeline.
+Here are some related articles that might also be of interest:

 [How to Build and Deploy a Serverless React App on Azure](/blog/2022/04/13/react-azure-functions) [Build a CRUD App with Angular and Firebase](/blog/2019/02/28/build-crud-app-with-angular-and-firebase)